colejarczyk/doc/api/campaign.rst

 Example
 ^^^^^^^

-To see the details of the admin user with ``campaign = 3062c881-93f3-496b-9669-4238c0a62be8`` use the method below:
+To see the details of the admin user with ``campaign = 3062c881-93f3-496b-9669-4238c0a62be8`` use the below method:

 .. code-block:: bash

     curl http://localhost:8181/api/campaign/3062c881-93f3-496b-9669-4238c0a62be8 \
-        -X "GET" \
-	    -H "Accept: application/json" \
+        -X "GET" -H "Accept: application/json" \
         -H "Content-type: application/x-www-form-urlencoded" \
         -H "Authorization: Bearer eyJhbGciOiJSUzI1NiIsInR5cCI6..."

 .. note::

-    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
+    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
     Your value can be different.
-Read more about Authorization :doc:`here </api/authorization>`.
+Read more about :doc:`Authorization in the </authorization>`.

 .. note::